KevinTapol/GroupProjectShoppingList/README.md

 NOTES:
 09/01/2022
 Updated API in .env file.
-Melinna's database is: mongodb+srv://thegogetters:wegoget@shoppin-it.lcw3nyl.mongodb.net/?retryWrites=true&w=majority

 9/2/2022
 Fixed CSS linking (issue was that it needed to point to CSS subfolder) and did some basic styling on the main page - Donny